FlyMandi/PWSH-Collection/README.md

 //TODO: Automate rolling backups (delete old files)\
 //TODO: config file for rar.exe path and/or backup folder\
 //TODO: categorize folders by drive\

+[^1]: Simple tutorial on how to add a folder to PATH [here](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho).